 To everything there is a season and this is the season when we go swimming and we spend a lot of time talking about Cyanobacteria.
-So what is it, exactly?
-Sonya Carlson is head of the Beach Inspection Program with the state Department of Environmental Services and gave us a primer on the micro-organism.
+So what is it, exactly? we spoke with Sonya Carlson in 2016 when she was the head of the Beach Inspection Program with the state Department of Environmental Services and gave us a primer on the micro-organism.

 Cyanobacteria has been on earth for a long time, to the tune of 3.5 billion years!
 “In fact, we scientists think it's what created oxygen in our atmosphere, so it's a very important part of this world.”
 Carlson stressed that the bacteria itself is not necessarily the problem.
 It’s ubiquitous, she says it “has been found in every lake and water body around the world, but usually it's just a small part of the ecosystem.”
 Instead it’s the toxin that the Cyanobacteria emits over its life span, or all at once when it dies, that is the problem.
 Those toxins “can actually hurt people and dogs and livestock.”

 Cyanobacteria blooms are tricky to predict but there elements that are common to all of them.
 “When the conditions are right - calm water, warm water, lots of sunlight - the Cyanobacteria will grow and grow.”
 Colonies of these photosynthesizing microbes can take on many different forms.
 Carlson explains they can be, “icky blue-green; it can look like paint chips; it can be cloudy pea soup in the water.”